WE Charity scandal: WE Charity as the only possible option

 The government insisted that, of all the third-party organizations in Canada, WE Charity had been identified as the "only possible option" capable of undertaking the program.
 On June 29, 2020, Justin Trudeau said that "as the Public Service dug into it, they came back with only one organization that was capable of networking, and organizing, and delivering this program on the scale that we needed it, and that was the WE program."
-This claim was refuted by the Public Service Alliance of Canada, a union representing government employees, who said in a written statement: "Finally—and let me conclude—if the government had either used existing programs or asked the public service to set up a new student work and payment plan, it would have avoided the conflict of interest issues that have come to light since the WE Charity announcement, and it would have been able to deliver both pay and work experience to students."
+President Chris Aylward, president of the Public Service Alliance, which represents government employees, said the public service should have been asked to administer the program itself.

-Rachel Wernick, a key figure in the process, stated that WE Charity was the only organization to submit a proposal for the CSSG, although no call for proposals was ever issued; nor were any received from any other organization.
+Employment and Social Development Canada's senior assistant deputy minister Rachel Wernick said that WE Charity was the only organization to submit a proposal for the CSSG and that no other organizations were asked to do so.
 These same government employees indicated that other major organizations such as YMCA Canada and United Way had been considered, but at no point did the government contact these agencies.
 This was despite the fact that the government had been in contact and collaboration with WE Charity regarding the program for at least a month prior.
 In a statement directly challenging the assertion that WE Charity was the only charity in Canada capable of administering the program, Peter Dinsdale, president and CEO of YMCA Canada, told CTV News in an interview: "At no point did the government contact YMCA Canada about delivering that program."
 He added that his organization "absolutely" would have been capable of administering the program.
 Dinsdale however noted that "It would have been tough given the state of YMCAs across the country, given the impact of COVID — really fighting for basic survival," continuing, "In normal times, (this) 100 per cent would have been something we could have done."